cs1302uga/cs1302-ce08/README.md

    1. Delete the two lines of code before proceeding to the next row.

 **CHECKPOINT**
+   1. *Thought exercise*: Remember the `Drivable` interface in the previous class exercise.
+In that example, you wrote two or three classes that implemented `Drivable`.
+In those classes, the `speedUp` and `slowDown` methods were very similar.
+You may have even had similar instance variables.
+Spend a few minutes thinking about whether or not inheritance could have been used to simplify the code and to reduce redundancy.
+How exactly would this work?

    1. For those of you who have read _Great Expectations_, impress your friends with the quote from the beginning of Chapter 4 seen at the top of this exercise.
 In those two sentences, Dickens provides the framework for the entire narrative: